Super Bomberman R: Super Bomberman R Online

 A free-to-play, online-only spin-off titled Super Bomberman R Online was released on Stadia on 1 September 2020, and on PlayStation 4, Xbox One, Nintendo Switch and Steam on 27 May 2021, and was shut down on 1 December 2022.

 Reception

 Nintendo Lifes preview stated that "Super Bomberman R isn't going to break any ground with its familiar explosions and mayhem, but it doesn't have to; sometimes, colourful old-school gaming is refreshing in this era of progressively darker and more complex titles."
 This was reiterated in their review, with Steve Bowling describing it as "no-frills", but "the go-to multiplayer launch title" for the Switch.

 Super Bomberman R received "generally mixed reviews", according to review aggregator website Metacritic.
+The main point of criticism from critics was the game's lack of innovation from previous Bomberman titles.
+Ryan McCaffrey, in a mixed review for IGN, said its multiplayer options were "classic Bomberman rules [...] but not much else" and overall found its overall content to be "disappointing".
+Chris Carter of Destructoid said that "there's nothing here you haven't seen before, so if you're just going to be checking in solo, it probably isn't going to be worth your time."
+Ray Carsillo, in a more positive review for Electronic Gaming Monthly, appreciated its traditional gameplay as a "homage to the Bomberman games of the past", concluding that it "might not pack the punch of one of Bomberman's bombs when you think of console launch titles, but it's still a quality experience."

+The game's pricing was also a frequent point of criticism.
+McCaffrey said that it would be "reasonable to expect a bit more from a $50 Bomberman game", contrasting its value with 2007's Bomberman Live, "a brilliant, fully featured Bomberman [...] that came out 10 years ago, and it only cost $10".
+Carter commented that it "feels like an arcade game with a $50 price tag."
+Griffin Vacheron of GameRevolution was generally positive towards the game overall, but felt that the pricing was "hardly worth it to play by your lonesome".
+Edge called it a "cheap game with an expensive price tag".